 |Fall Equinox||Thursday, 20 March 2014.|

 The hottest day of the last 12 months was August 19, with a high temperature of 99°F. For reference, on that day the average high temperature is 93°F and the high temperature exceeds 98°F only one day in ten.
 The hottest month of the last 12 months was September with an average daily high temperature of 93°F.

 The longest warm spell was from June 3 to June 19, constituting 17 consecutive days with warmer than average high temperatures.
 The month of May had the largest fraction of warmer than average days with 74% days with higher than average high temperatures.

 The coldest day of the last 12 months was July 25, with a low temperature of 48°F. For reference, on that day the average low temperature is 64°F and the low temperature drops below 56°F only one day in ten.
 The coldest month of the last 12 months was June with an average daily low temperature of 70°F.

-The longest cold spell was from April 13 to April 27, constituting 15 consecutive days with cooler than average low temperatures.
+The longest cold spell was from November 7 to November 19, constituting 13 consecutive days with cooler than average low temperatures.
 The month of November had the largest fraction of cooler than average days with 67% days with lower than average low temperatures.

 This station did not reliably report the cloud coverage during the last 12 months but there is enough reported data to warrant the inclusion of the following graphs.